 Phase one: Your child will go to the hospital and get chemotherapy drugs to kill all the leukemia cells that doctors can find.
 The goal is to put the cancer in remission.
 This isn't a cure, but it will let your child's bone marrow start to make healthy blood cells again.
-Most kids go into remission after 1 month of treatment.
+Most children go into remission after 1 month of treatment.
 Your doctor may call this phase "induction."

-Phase two: Your child will get chemotherapy drugs to kill any cancer cells that are left in his body.
+Phase two: Your child will get chemotherapy drugs to kill any cancer cells that are left in their body.
 Your doctor may call this phase consolidation or intensification.
 It lasts 4 to 6 months.

 Your doctor will closely check on how the treatment is going.
-He will test your child's bone marrow soon after treatment starts to make sure it's beating the leukemia.
+They will test your child's bone marrow soon after treatment starts to make sure it's beating the leukemia.
 At the end of treatment, the doctor may do blood tests to make sure all the cancer is gone.
 If the doctor finds cancer cells, your child may need more treatment.

 Stem cell transplant.
-If your child doesn't get better with treatment, or the ALL comes back, he may need a stem cell transplant to get the bone marrow working right again.
+If your child doesn't get better with treatment, or the ALL comes back, they may need a stem cell transplant to get the bone marrow working right again.
 These are not the "embryonic" stem cells you may hear about in the news.
 These are cells that live in bone marrow and help make new blood cells.

-When your child gets a stem cell transplant, he'll get cells from a donor.
+When your child gets a stem cell transplant, they'll get cells from a donor.
 That person might be a close relative, such as a brother or sister, or a matched donor who isn't in your family.
 The cells might also come from a donated umbilical cord.

 To prepare for the transplant, doctors will probably give your child high doses of radiation or chemotherapy to kill the cancer cells.
-After that, he'll get the new stem cells through an IV.
+After that, they'll get the new stem cells through an IV.
 It won't hurt.